KimDeRoover/MixtureMG_FA/README.md

 Main function for performing MMG-FA with multiple numbers of clusters and selection of the number of clusters.
 Includes factor rotation (currently, varimax and oblimin).
 For instructions, see 'How to use MixtureMG_FA.pdf'.
+Please note that the most up-to-date code for mixture multigroup factor analysis is found in the `mixmgfa` package!

 # MixtureMG_FA_loadings: For finding clusters of groups with metric invariance